 Large structures or high-density housing can affect this.
 In areas of high development the ambient temperature in the area is warmer.
 This gives some plants and animals a better chance to survive through the winters, as frost is far less.
 With different vegetation being grown or other species surviving, this can make an environment moister, and in some cases dryer.

 An example of microclimate impact due to a structure is that of the UNISA building in the valley in Pretoria.
-Due to the extent that the structure moves into the valley it is changing the wind direction and velocity from what was natural.
+Due to the extent that the structure protrudes into the valley it is changing the wind direction and velocity from what was natural.
 Due to this various plants that were able to grow in that area are no longer surviving.
-Taking this into account it is vegetative destruction, which in turn will affect herbivorous creatures, which is prey to other animals and eventually it will have an impact of the tortoises, snakes and lizards.
+Taking this into account, it is fauna being damaged/ destroyed.
+This in turn will affect herbivorous creatures, which are prey to other animals and eventually it will have an impact on the predators.

 As there is no possible way to alleviate development or the infrastructure required for modern day living, we need to look how we can help animals continue to survive and have safe areas to survive.
 It is certainly a very difficult solution to be found if even possible as all reptiles wander.
 Mentioned hereafter are possible methods to help with the conservation of some species and provide green belts within or suburbs.